pkp/pkp-docs/admin-guide/en/deploy-scheduled-tasks.md

 # Scheduled Tasks

-Scheduled tasks are used to perform periodic tasks or [jobs](./deploy-jobs) on a schedule, such as [processing statistics](./statistics), removing expired data, sending emails, or exporting data to third-party services (e.g. registering DOIs or exporting articles to DOAJ).
+Scheduled tasks are used to perform periodic tasks or [dispatch jobs](./deploy-jobs) on a schedule, such as [processing statistics](./statistics), removing expired data, sending emails, or exporting data to third-party services (e.g. registering DOIs or exporting articles to DOAJ).

 To see available options, run: